alicesmail12/Snakemake-WGS/README.md

     --WDir {params.VEP_Dir}
 ```

-Within the python file I can apply several filters (such as for high CADD scores or low AFs).
+Within the Python file I can also apply several **filters** (such as for high CADD scores or low AFs).

 ```python
 # CADD